meltyourface/blank/posts/Rerum-principiis-et-elementis-et-causis/Healing-Ritual-for-Distant-Subjects/index.md

 ## The Rite of Vespertine Convalescence

-Purpose: To initiate and direct a potent flow of restorative energy to a distant subject in need of healing.
+**Purpose**: To initiate and direct a potent flow of restorative energy to a distant subject in need of healing.

 Requirements:
 1. A representation of the subject (a photograph, item, or written name).